Core Team

 https://www.gold.ac.uk/psychology/staff/chamberlain-rebecca/

-Co-DIrector Sociology – Tomoko Tamari
+Co-Director Sociology – Tomoko Tamari

 Dr. Tomoko Tamari is a senior lecturer at the Institute of Creative and Cultural Entrepreneurship, Goldsmiths, University of London.
 She is managing editor of Body & Society (SAGE).

 Her recent interests focus on AI (artificial intelligence) and society, which was discussed in a series of webinar seminars (https://www.tomokotamari.com/ai-and-society-series).
-She is also working on contemporary digital media in a forthcoming edited collection, Human Perception and Digital Information Technologies: Animation, the Body and Affect, which will be published in 2023 by Bristol University Press https://bristoluniversitypress.co.uk/human-perception-and-digital-information-technologies.
+She is also working on contemporary digital media, with a recent edited collection, “Human Perception and Digital Information Technologies: Animation, the Body and Affect”, which appeared in 2024, at Bristol University Press https://bristoluniversitypress.co.uk/human-perception-and-digital-information-technologies.

-Selected publications: are Interview with Samantha Frost on ‘The Attentive Body’: Epigenetic Processes and Self-formative Subjectivity, Body & Society 27 (3); Human Perception and The Animated World’ in the Glossary of Animation Today of the research group of Animate Assembly 2020 (https://www.tomokotamari.com/blog/animate-assemblys-glossary-of-animation-today); Introduction: Human Perception and Digital Information Technologies and Moving Image, and Human Perception: Affect in Hand-drawn Animation and Computer-Generated Imagery in Human Perception and Digital Information Technologies, Animation, the Body and Affect, Bristol: Bristol University Press (in press).
+Selected publications: Interview with Samantha Frost on ‘The Attentive Body’: Epigenetic Processes and Self-formative Subjectivity, Body & Society 27 (3); Human Perception and The Animated World’ in the Glossary of Animation Today of the research group of Animate Assembly 2020 (https://www.tomokotamari.com/blog/animate-assemblys-glossary-of-animation-today); Introduction: Human Perception and Digital Information Technologies and Moving Image, and Human Perception: Affect in Hand-drawn Animation and Computer-Generated Imagery in Human Perception and Digital Information Technologies, Animation, the Body and Affect, Bristol: Bristol University Press (2024).

 She is currently working on the following areas: Body Image and Technology; Human Perception and the Moving Image; Artificial Intelligence and Creativity: Memory and Digital Archives.
 More information: https://www.tomokotamari.com/